Web Analytics

 [pdf] Bailey, A. H., Williams, A., Poddar, A., & Cimpian, A. (in press).
 Intersectional male-centric and White-centric biases in collective concepts.
 Personality and Social Psychology Bulletin.

-[pdf] Goudeau, S., Stephens, N. M., Markus, H. R., Darnon, C., Croizet, J.-C., & Cimpian, A. (in press).
+[pdf] Goudeau, S., Stephens, N. M., Markus, H. R., Darnon, C., Croizet, J.-C., & Cimpian, A. (2025).
 What causes social class disparities in education?
 The role of the mismatches between academic contexts and working-class socialization contexts and how the effects of these mismatches are explained.
-Psychological Review
+Psychological Review, 132(2), 380–403.

 [pdf] Renoux, M., Goudeau, S., Alexopoulos, T., Bouquet, C. A., & Cimpian, A. (2024).
 The inherence bias in preschoolers’ explanations for achievement differences: Replication and extension. npj Science of Learning, 9, 10.